Download the formal Call for Nominations here.

 The James I. Hambleton Memorial Award was established by the Eastern Apicultural Society of North America to recognize research excellence in apiculture.

-The EAS Student Apiculture award was established to recognize students studying apiculture at the undergraduate or graduate level in a recognized college or university in the United States or Canada.
+The EAS Student Apiculture Award was established to recognize students studying apiculture at the undergraduate or graduate level in a recognized college or university in the United States or Canada.
+The Student Award includes a $1,000 premium.

-Each award nomination must include a biographical sketch of the nominee, a list of his/her publications, specific identification of the research work on which the nomination is based and an evaluation and appraisal of the accomplishment of the nominee, especially of work in the last five-year period for Hambleton award nominees (or a shorter period for Student nominees).
+Each of the above award nominations must include a biographical sketch of the nominee, a list of his/her publications, specific identification of the research work on which the nomination is based, and an evaluation and appraisal of the accomplishment of the nominee, especially of work in the last five-year period for Hambleton Award nominees (or a shorter period for Student nominees).
 Two letters of recommendation supporting the nomination are also required.

 The Roger A. Morse Outstanding Teaching/Extension Service/Regulatory Award Supported by Anita Weiss Foundation is given annually to recognize an individual in teaching/extension and/or regulatory activity in the field of apiculture.
 Nominations for this award are welcome from any person in the field of apiculture or may be self-nominating.
-Nominations shall consist of a letter documenting the achievement of excellence in any or all of the areas of teaching/extension and /or regulatory activities in apiculture.
+Nominations shall consist of a letter documenting the achievement of excellence in any or all of the areas of teaching/extension and/or regulatory activities in apiculture.
 Some indication of the appointment responsibilities should be included.
 In addition, a suitable CV or resume documenting the activities of the nominee must be submitted.
+This award includes a $500 premium.

-Each year the Eastern Apiculture Society gives the Divelbiss Award to that person, or husband-wife team, who has—over a period of years—reached the non-beekeeping public to teach about the values of honey bees in our lives.
+Download the official Nomination notice here.
+At each annual conference, the Eastern Apicultural Society presents the Charles and Evelyn Divelbiss Education Award.
+This award is presented to that person or couple who has—over a period of years—reached out to the non-beekeeping public to explain the value of honey bees in our lives.

-The nomination is really very easy.
-Write a letter outlining what the candidate has done in reaching the non-beekeeping public over a period of time.
-Such groups as 4-H, Scouts, school groups, media interviews, community organizations, Lions, Garden Clubs, county and state fairs, etc., all qualify as non-beekeeping public.
+The nomination process is easy.
+Write a letter outlining how the candidate has reached the general public over the years.
+Groups, such as 4-H clubs, Scouting organizations, school groups, community organizations, Lions Clubs, and garden clubs, as well as media interviews and exhibits at county and state fairs, qualify as non-beekeeping public.

-The letter may also include the teaching of beekeeper’s Short Courses and other instructional work toward education beekeepers and prospective beekeepers.
-The nominee does not need to be a member of EAS (but we’d be delighted if he/she would join).
+Although the main criteria is edification of the general public, the letter may also include activities that teach Short Courses and other instructional work toward educating beekeepers and prospective beekeepers.
+The nominee does not need to be a member of EAS (but the Society would be delighted if the recipient would join).

 Our Mission Is: